deepcodebase/deepdemo/README.md

 # DeepDemo

 A simple demo template powered by Vue and Flask.
+This branch is a dataset explorer to view the COIN dataset.

 ![](image/screenshot.jpg)